MicrosoftDocs/VBA-Docs/api/Excel.Application.OnKey.md

 <br/>

-You can also specify keys combined with Shift and/or Ctrl and/or Alt.
+You can also specify keys combined with Shift and/or Ctrl and/or Alt and/or Command.
 To specify a key combined with another key or keys, use the following table.

 |To combine keys with|Precede the key code by|
 |:-----|:-----|